-The term of each Director currently in office will expire on April 26, 2012.
+The term of each Director currently in office will expire on May 1, 2013.
 Each Director proposed as a nominee below will hold office until the Company's next Annual General Meeting, unless his office is earlier vacated in accordance with the articles of the Company.

 The following is further information regarding each of the individuals who are proposed as nominees for election as Directors of the Company, including their other principal occupations, directorships and appointments and, where applicable, memberships on committees of the Board of Directors of the Company.
-A record of attendance at meetings of the Board and its committees during the twelve months ended December 31, 2011 is set out in the "Director Compensation - Compensation of Directors/Attendance" section of this Information Circular.
+A record of attendance at meetings of the Board and its committees during the twelve months ended December 31, 2012 is also noted below.

-Peter J. G. Bentley, O.C., LL.D., of Vancouver, British Columbia, Canada, Shareholdings has served on Board of the Company since 1966.
+Peter J.G.
+Bentley, O.C, LL.D

+Age: 82 Director of Canfor since 1966